 Historically, engineering schools have taught engineering skills and there’s not really been an attempt to integrate management and leadership skills into the curriculum.
 That distinction has persisted within the industry: you’re either an engineer or a businessperson.
 The two don’t speak the same language or have the same view of a problem, and business decisions are made that are seen as bad from an engineering standpoint, and vice versa.

-I see the Master of Engineering Leadership program as a way to bridge this gap: to create a curriculum where students understand the engineering decisions that have to be made to build the ship right, but also the business and management decisions that need to be made to build the right ship.
+I see the Master of Engineering Leadership in Naval Architecture and Marine Engineering program as a way to bridge this gap: to create a curriculum where students understand the engineering decisions that have to be made to build the ship right, but also the business and management decisions that need to be made to build the right ship.

 I’m very excited to be part of this program.
 I have over 30 years of experience working in industry, most of it in support of the US defence sector.
 My background in designing ships and helping ship-owners make the right technical decisions reflects some of the fundamental values of the MEL program.